anna-ledeczi/anna-ledeczi.github.io/outreach.md

 ### Pacific Northwest Seismic Network

 From 2022 to 2024, I volunteered as a duty seismologist for the Pacific Northwest Seismic Network [Pacific Northwest Seismic Network](pnsn.org) to assist with earthquake response.
-As a duty seismologist, I was responsible for responding to alert earthquakes M>2.95 for one week periods every couple months.
+As a duty seismologist, I was responsible for responding to alert earthquakes M>2.95 in Washington, Oregon, and Northern California for one week periods every couple months.

 ### Rockin' Out